 Your individual teams should agree on items such as:

 - The lead management process (and who is responsible for each step)

 - KPIs, benchmarks, and monthly, quarterly, and annual goals

 - What reports are important to generate and distribute to all key stakeholders

 If you feel your teams are not currently aligned, you need to get them together for a meeting.
-Most times a half-day intensive get together to sort out any kinks is more than sufficient.
-Following this get-together, each member will leave the meeting with a better vision of the overall lead generation process and how it should function.
+Most times a half-day intensive get-together to sort out any kinks is more than sufficient.
+Following this get-together, each member will leave the meeting with a better vision of the overall lead generation methods and how they should function.

 Automate Repetitive Tasks